Ofonius Tigellinus

 As a friend of Nero he quickly gained a reputation around Rome for cruelty and callousness.
 During the second half of the 60s, however, the emperor became increasingly unpopular with the people and the army, leading to several rebellions which ultimately led to his downfall and suicide in 68.
 When Nero's demise appeared imminent, Tigellinus deserted him and shifted his allegiance to the new emperor Galba.
 Unfortunately for Tigellinus, Galba was replaced by Otho barely six months after his accession.
 Otho ordered the execution of Tigellinus, upon which he committed suicide.

 Life

 Gaius Ofonius Tigellinus, born in about 10 AD, was of humble origin.
-His family, of Greek (or perhaps Spanish) descent, were natives of Agrigentum in Sicily.
+His family, of Greek descent, were natives of Agrigentum in Sicily.
 His father allegedly lived as an exile in Scyllaceum in Southern Italy, and Tigellinus may have been born there.
 In his twenties, he was living in Rome and was in contact with the Imperial Family.
 In 39, during the reign of Caligula, he was banished from the city.
 He had been accused of adultery with Agrippina the Younger and Julia Livilla, Caligula's two surviving sisters.
 His exile was ended by the new emperor, Claudius, in 41, but he was forbidden to enter the Imperial Palace.